0x7d4/get_next_line/README.md

 # get_next_line
-Get next line! but with Queue data structure
+Read any file descriptor line by line with a queue data structure.